 Tide account sign-up

-You can also create and use your Tide account completely online, if you prefer the online interface to a mobile app.
+You can also create and use your Tide account online using a web browser, if you prefer.

 ANNA account sign-up

 The ANNA account set-up process is equally quick and easy through the ANNA app.
 New cards are typically received within 5 days, but ANNA also issues a virtual card and a business bank account number and sort code within 3 minutes – so you can start receiving and making payments immediately.